Opinion | Sinema’s attack on Biden’s tax plan may be great news for the 1 percent

 Beefed up IRS enforcement “might hit some 1 percenters, but not nearly as many,” Rosenthal tells me.
 Similarly, taxing stock buybacks would target corporate executives and shareholders, which would “collect more corporate taxes, but not nearly as much as a corporate rate increase.”

 What about the billionaire wealth tax that Democrats are considering?
-It would require those with $1 billion in assets or $100 million in annual income to pay annual taxes on assets like stocks.
+It would require those with $1 billion in assets or $100 million in annual income to pay annual taxes on assets such as stocks.

 But as Rosenthal notes, this would not hit many people at all, mainly “entrepreneurs who founded phenomenally successful companies and are now immensely wealthy.”